williamouyang/okta.github.io/customers/advent/index.md

 bg_image:       advent-header.jpg
 xxxdiagram_image:  advent-diagram.png

 title: Advent Secures Online Community For Thousands of Clients with Okta
 title_tagline: >
   Okta provides a robust cloud-based identity platform for Advent Direct™, Advent's cloud platform for investment management professionals.
 With thousands of financial institutions accessing the online Advent Direct™ Community, Advent uses Okta's identity layer to enhance security while providing seamless access to help Advent clients, partners, and employees connect with the content and people most relevant to their needs.

 index_blurb: >
-  TBD
+  Advent Software uses the Okta Identity Platform to achieve a simplified user experience across on-premises, cloud, and 3rd party services, while accelerating time-to-market for new features.

 sidebar_testimonial: >
   The Okta platform provides Advent with a complete identity management platform that enabled us to quickly provide secure access for our clients to our cloud applications.